SummaiyaBegum/SummaiyaBegum/README.md

 # 👋 Hi, I'm Summaiya Begum

-A Life Sciences graduate with a background in **Microbiology, Zoology, and Public Health**.
+A Life Sciences graduate with a background in **Microbiology, Zoology, Applied Nutrition and Public Health**.
 Currently learning to use **Python** and basic bioinformatics tools to understand biological data — especially in the context of microbes, antimicrobial resistance, and genomics.

 ---